zhaoyao91/js-type-language/js-type-language.md

 - `function`
 - `null`
 - `undefined`
-- `void` - used for functions which mean to return nothing
+- `void` - used for output of function which mean to return nothing
 - `any`
+- `promise`

 ## Array Type